komrad36/KPS/README.md

 PROPAGATOR = the numerical integrator to use.
 Available integrators are: “RKDP” and “ABM”.
 The first is a Runge-Kutta Dormand-Prince pair solver, like MATLAB’s ode45().
 The second is a faster and more accurate Adams-Bashforth-Moulton linear multistep solver, like MATLAB’s ode113().
 ABM should generally be used.

-CUDA_DEVICE = the device ID of the CUDA device to be used for aerodynamics.
-Specify AUTO to autoselect the fastest CUDA device on your system, or NONE to use CPU only.
+AERO_MODE = Specify ANALYTICAL to use area-based analytical aerodynamics force and torque computation.
+See the KPS research paper for more information.
+To use CUDA collision mode, specify a nonnegative integer representing the device ID of the desired CUDA device, or specify CUDA_AUTO to autoselect the fastest CUDA device on your system, or specify CPU to use CPU-only collision-based aerodynamics.
 NOTE: for large linear pitch values, CPU can be *faster* due to the overhead of constantly preparing data for GPU processing – experiment and see what is fastest for your configuration.
+ANALYTICAL is recommended as it is the most accurate, yet still quite fast.
+CPU with very coarse pitch settings is likely to be the absolute fastest option if extreme accuracy is not desired.

 ABS_TOL = the absolute tolerance of the intergrator.
 Tighter (smaller) tolerances result in slower propagation.
 Typical value: 1e-6

 REL_TOL = the relative tolerance of the intergrator.
 Tighter (smaller) tolerances result in slower propagation, but unlike absolute tolerance, a low relative tolerance is *critical* for a chaotic system like satellite propagation.
 Typical value: 2.3e-14

-KAERO_PITCH = the linear pitch between test particle collisions for the aerodynamics Monte Carlo, in meters.
+AERO_PITCH = if in collision-based aerodynamics mode, this is the linear pitch between test particle collisions for the aerodynamics engine, in meters.
+This value is IGNORED if ANALYTICAL aero mode is in use.
 Smaller pitch results in more accurate aerodynamics, but simulation time increases with the inverse square of this value, so don’t make it too small!
 Choose a value accurate enough to nicely cover the satellite surface.
 For a CubeSat, 0.005 to 0.03 is a good starting point (i.e. between 5 mm and 3 cm from one simulated collision to the next).
 Typical value: 0.01

 MAX_STEP_SIZE = the maximum step size in seconds between two steps during integration.
 The integrators are both adaptive step size, meaning that they adjust the step size as necessary to maintain the requested tolerances while moving as fast as they can.
 This value doesn’t usually need to be adjusted.
 Typical value: 26000